What happens if we move from the property?

 Although solar PV systems are designed to be “plug and play” we would recommend that a service is undertaken every 2-3 years or so, just to make sure the system is running to optimum performance.
 Most manufactures include stipulations in their warranties that require systems to have a periodic service check.
 It is also quite commonly suggested by industry bodies.

-Will the panels or my roof be damaged by strong wind or hail?
+Will the panels on my roof be damaged by strong wind or hail?

 As part of the MCS accreditation process all solar panels are required to pass wind and hail tests before they can be sold commercially.
 The modules that we supply have all been tested at levels that exceed the conditions found in the UK.
-If designed and installed correctly a PV system will cause no damage to your roof whatsoever.
+When designed and installed correctly a PV system will cause no damage to your roof whatsoever.

 How long will the installation take?

-Depending upon the size and complexity of the system it should take no more than 1-2 days for a domestic sized installation.
+Depending on the size and complexity of the project it should take no longer than one or two days to install a domestic system.

 Can I install the panels myself?

-No, unless you’re MCS accredited.
+Not unless you are MCS accredited.
 In order to receive the FIT payments your system must be installed by an MCS accredited company.

 Will I still have electricity if there is a power cut?

 Can I spread the panels across two roofs?

 Yes.
 The panels are managed by an inverter system that usually has the ability to manage the data from panels on two roofs facing different directions (e.g. east and west).